literallyethan/literallyethan.github.io/README.md

     Because of the long-term nature of this project, expect it to be in development on and off and to change drastically in between versions.

+Project 3: bibleverse
+    Project that prints a random Bible verse to the terminal.